-If you’re looking to refresh and refocus, we’ve compiled a list of wellness travel hotspots to have on your list for 2021, as well as one with some of our weight loss spas and fitness retreats to help you decide on the right one to meet your needs.
+If you’re looking to refresh and refocus, we’ve compiled a list of wellness retreats and other wellness travel options along with a list of some of our weight loss spas and fitness retreats to help you decide on the perfect fit for your individual needs.
 Whether your idea of a wellness vacation is breaking a sweat with an ocean view in Miami, indulging in spa treatments in Mexico, or a hiking-focused stay in Vermont, you’ll find an option that caters to your mental and physical health priorities.

 And, if you need help planning that trip, travel advisors who are trusted members of the Wellness Tourism Association can be found here.

 ~ ~ ~ ~ ~

 Erin Davis is a Toronto-based writer and regular contributor to Travel to Wellness.